RonPieket/BinaryRelations/README.md

 all those I have found have a license that is more restrictive than the MIT license.

-The array insert operation, which requires shifting half the array on average, is definitely a performance liability.
-This can be improved by segmenting the array, so that you only have to shift half of the segment.
+The array insert and erase operations, which require shifting half the array on average, are definitely a performance liability.
+This can be optimized, at the cost complexity.

-Performance of this tech has not been an issue in our tools.
-But there is plenty of room for improvement.
+Performance of this tech has not been an issue in our tools, but there is plenty of room for improvement.

 How it works